International Development, Community Engagement and Support

-Islands, however, by their very isolated nature, offer an opportunity to rethink the way that space is controlled and break free from some of the constraints of our past mistakes.
-In essence, the remoteness of islands is in itself an opportunity.
+Isolated and remote spaces, by their very nature, offer an opportunity to rethink the way that environment is controlled and break free from some of the constraints of our past mistakes.
+In essence, the remoteness of such spaces is in itself an opportunity.

-As such, we are working alongside both island communities to re-establish progressive local custodianship of space, cognisant of the fact that progressive, sustainable marine communities are managed by enabled, empowered peoples.
+As such, we are working alongside remote communities in Mexico, Peru and the Dominican Republic to re-establish progressive local custodianship of space, cognisant of the fact that progressive, sustainable communities are managed by enabled, empowered peoples.